Kalunge/portfolio-project/README.md

 # My Portfolio

-> This is a Portfolio setup and mobile version skeleton project by microverse to test the use of Flexbox for Positioning and also images and Background,
+> This is a Portfolio setup and mobile version  project by microverse to test the use of Flexbox for Positioning and also images and Background,

 ![portfolio](img/portfolio.png)